FBI Warns Of 'Grave Concerns' About 'Accuracy' Of GOP Snooping Memo

 In its statement, the FBI says it "takes seriously" its obligations to the FISA court that approves surveillance for foreign intelligence purposes.
 The bureau says it is "committed to working with the appropriate oversight entities to ensure the continuing integrity of the FISA process."

+Current and former intelligence officials have expressed concern that the FBI would be unable to counter any factual errors of misrepresentations in the memo because the information it is based on remains classified.

-The FBI's response also followed accusations by a Democrat on the intelligence committee that Nunes, a close Trump ally and member of the president's transition team, of working with the White House to prepare and now release the memo.
+The statements from the FBI and Nunes followed accusations by a Democrat on the intelligence committee that Nunes worked with the White House to prepare and now release the memo.

 On CNN Wednesday, Rep. Mike Quigley, D-Ill., relayed a conversation he said he had with Nunes during a committee meeting.

-"I asked the chairman, 'Did he work with'" the Trump administration, "and I asked all the preliminaries— coordinate, discuss—and he said, 'not to my knowledge,'" Quigley said.
+"I asked the chairman, 'Did he work with' [the Trump administration], and I asked all the preliminaries — coordinate, discuss — and he said, 'not to my knowledge,' " Quigley said.
 "And I asked him, 'Did your staff?'
-And then he became quite agitated and he said, 'I'm not answering that.'"
+And then he became quite agitated and he said, 'I'm not answering that.' "

 Quigley said there was a precedent for questioning Nunes' contacts with the White House.
 He pointed to what he called the Republican chairman's "midnight ride" to the White House in March to receive classified documents from the administration alleging improper "unmasking" of Trump associates in intelligence reports.